Chanikya5793/Tensorflow/README.md

 This website predicts the number drawn on the canvas

+Front end app built on React and running on a docker container with production build

-the websitecan be accessed at: https://photos.chanakyachowdary.in/Tensorflow
+the website can be accessed at: https://photos.chanakyachowdary.in/React

+if the above doesnt work try:   https://photos.chanakyachowdary.in/Tensorflow  its just a simple html page to check and debug issues with tensorflow model and server and it should work fine if model loading error occured on the React App site

 Small note: